Instructional Psychology and Technology

 Instructional Psychology and Technology is a branch of study concerned with understanding the ideas, principles, and theories related to improving instruction.

 Instructional Psychology and Technology deals with identifying and implementing improvements in instruction and understanding the principles that influence these improvements.
 IP&T applies these principles to solve instructional problems which occur in educational settings, including public schools and universities, government, church, military, business, and industry.

 The Instructional Psychology and Technology program at Brigham Young University teaches students the knowledge, methods, and technologies necessary for disciplined research into instructional issues.
 Specifically, the program requires students to attain skills in the following areas:

-Evaluation & Measurement, the study of how to design and conduct evaluation studies to correctly identify the merits and shortcomings of instructional systems and how to develop and validate measurement instruments
+- Evaluation and Measurement, the study of how to design and conduct evaluation studies to correctly identify the merits and shortcomings of instructional systems and how to develop and validate measurement instruments

-You may wish to become familiar with some of the journals listed in our Journals, E-zines, and Bulletins section.
+You may wish to become familiar with some of the journals listed in our journal resources.

 Students in Instructional Psychology & Technology are encouraged to become members of professional organizations related to the field.
 Our Professional Organization section contains a list of the main organizations along with descriptions of their areas of focus and links to their websites.
 Employment opportunities with the field are reviewed on Career Opportunities found on the Instructional Psychology and Technology page.